 Luckily, pressure is mounting against the STCA.
-In summer of 2017 The Canadian Council for Refugees, Amnesty International, and the Canadian Council of Churches have announced that they are launching a legal challenge of the designation of the United States as a safe third country for refugees.
-Under the Safe Third Country Agreement, refugees who present themselves at a Canada-US border post seeking to make a refugee claim in Canada are, with limited exceptions, denied access to the Canadian refugee system and immediately returned to the United States.
-“The US was never safe for all refugees, and is now even less safe,” said Loly Rico, President of the Canadian Council for Refugees.
-“It is wrong, morally and legally, to send claimants back to the US, knowing as we do that they may face serious violations of their basic rights.”
+In summer of 2017 The Canadian Council for Refugees, Amnesty International, and the Canadian Council of Churches announced that they were launching a legal challenge of the designation of the U.S. as a safe third country.
+“The U.S. was never safe for all refugees, and is now even less safe,” said Loly Rico, President of the Canadian Council for Refugees.
+“It is wrong, morally and legally, to send claimants back to the U.S., knowing as we do that they may face serious violations of their basic rights.”
 The challenge stems from Executive Orders and other measures taken by President Trump taken since assuming office.

 - more refugee claimants in detention (claimants in detention have much lower chances of securing refugee protection)